Emma B: Heart 106.2

 Boughton eventually quit Radio 1 in early 2005 and in August 2005 joined London's Heart 106.2, presenting a Sunday evening show from 7 pm to 10 pm.
 She then took over the weekday drivetime show alongside fellow DJ Greg Burns, and then moved to the 4 pm – 7 pm slot alone.
 Her show was the first female solo show to ever take the number one spot on the drivetime slot in the London area.
 During her time at Heart she also occasionally presented shows for its sister station LBC as well as the BBC's Five Live service.
 She left Heart at the end of July 2009 to move with her family to Ibiza.

-Other work
+Magic Radio, Magic Classical and Other work

 Boughton was the voiceover for the safety video of former British charter airline Thomsonfly.
 She joined Magic Radio to cover Angie Greaves' afternoon show in November 2016.
 She hosted her own show on Saturday 10-1pm before taking over from Greaves for the host of the weekday afternoon slot 1-4pm on Magic Radio in September 2019.

 In February 2020, Boughton began hosting Macmillan Cancer Support's podcast, Talking Cancer.